ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The exact mechanisms for relating reference strings is up to the API designer.
 These are enforced by the AS, and the details are out of scope for this specification.

--1047This functionality is similar in practice to OAuth 2.0's `scope` parameter {{RFC6749}}, where a single string represents the set of access rights requested by the client instance.
+This functionality is similar in practice to OAuth 2.0's `scope` parameter {{RFC6749}}, where a single string represents the set of access rights requested by the client instance.
 As such, the reference string could contain any valid OAuth 2.0 scope value as in {{example-oauth2}}.
 Note that the reference string here is not bound to the same character restrictions as in OAuth 2.0's `scope` definition.